Corneliox/UAS-Machine-Learning/readme.md

 ##### 9.23 PM

 Woops E/B = 12/20 is working tho xD, even the GPU Reach peach of 14,4/15 (Very Closeee to error) but it works ehehehh..
 Lets wait for the result :D

+##### 10.08
+After several Error i can save all the logs and all T-T i will try for v4 after thiss Wish me Luck!!